Frequently Asked Questions

 Will my colleague or boss know I’ve contacted you?

 The ombuds will not tell anyone you've contacted the office.
 Others will learn you've used the Ombuds Office only if you tell them, unless you specifically direct the ombuds to tell a person you want us to work with to address your challenge.
 This also means we don't tell anyone what you've said to us, or how you've said it.
+The only exception to this is apparent imminent risk of harm and Title IX requirements.

 What’s the first step I take to see if I should work with an ombuds?